MadisonFernandez/ds_101_project_4_visual_essay/FLYTHROUGH_INSTRUCTIONS.md

-# Free Flythrough Instructions (No API Tokens Required!)
+# Flythrough Instructions (No API Tokens Required!)

 ## Overview
 This version uses **OpenStreetMap** and **Leaflet** instead of Mapbox, so you don't need any API tokens or accounts.
 Everything is completely free!